Que-App/Que-backend/README.md

 }
 ```
 ## Login
-Returns access token if username and password are valid and account is active
+Returns access token if username and password are valid and account is active.
 **Request:** `/auth`
 **Method:** `POST`
 **Body:**